Cambodia Backpacking Itinerary

 We took the Giant Ibis night bus ride in Phnom Pehn around 22:00, arriving at 06:00 the next day in Siem Reap.
 The plan of seeing the sunrise in Angkor Wat was beyond our control it takes 6-7 hours of travel to get there from Phnom Penh.

 We arrived in the city greeted with huge smiles from the tuk-tuk drivers.
 A good deal was made with one of the drivers for 40 USD providing a whole-day tour of the ruins of Angkor Wat.
 Old-school transportation always wins backpackers' hearts.
-What a kind and cute comment coming from the tuk-tuk drivers how they approached us they said " Hello My Lady, do you need a tuk-tuk ride?."
+What a kind and cute comment coming from the tuk-tuk drivers when they approached us they said " Hello My Lady, do you need a tuk-tuk ride?."
 I was impressed by their words and I felt like royalty.
 If that's their marketing strategy they got me but I find it genuine in some way, I'll leave it that way for my memory bank.

 The driver agreed to take us to the famous sites and he would patiently wait for us by the corner of the entryway or in the parking area.
 At the end of every stopover, we always find him so relaxed with his feet dangling in his nylon-made hammock.